All you need to know about Low Deposit Loans

 So what are Low Equity Fees and Margins all about?

 Due to the high risk for banks of low deposit loans, they are required to take out a lenders mortgage insurance to minimise their risk.
 The low equity fee covers the cost of this insurance.

 Tips for ‘Getting to Yes’ with the bank for loans with less than 20% deposit

 While it’s fair to say that it is difficult in the current climate to obtain a loan with less than 20% deposit via a bank, you may still be able to obtain one if you have a very strong application.
 To have a fighting chance, applicants will likely need to match the following criteria;

 - Demonstrate good financial management and have excellent account conduct (no unauthorised overdrafts, dishonours)

-- Very good surplus of funds once all expenses deducted
+- A very good surplus of funds once all expenses deducted

 - Steady long-term employment/income